mdn/curriculum/curriculum/2-extensions/5-security-and-privacy.md

   - Permissions-Policy

-  - The web model for user activation of “powerful features” (aka transient activation)
+  - The web model for user activation of "powerful features" (aka transient activation)

 Resources: